Manifest evidence suggests science not an option

 We are dealing with a media, some people excepted, where antiscientism is rife.
 We actually have a lot of anti-scientists in the world.
 If you look at Britain, and I don’t know how many people here have read the book The Geek Manifesto, if you haven’t everybody should go and buy it now to see how the scientific community has combined and activated to start to deal with the misconceptions about science that exist.
 It is compulsory reading for everybody in this room.

 The inspiration to use an astronomical event of pivotal historical significance to Aotearoa, to headline how science, by communicating better with the rest of society, can position his homeland as ‘a place where talent wants to live’ was that of the physicist and master of innovation, the late Sir Professor Paul Callaghan.
 The concept deserved to capture the imagination of all New Zealanders.
 That it didn’t rate a mention in the mainstream media beyond three brief offerings in the Gisborne Herald is tragically ironic, underlined Sir Peter’s impassioned plug.
-When Prime Minister John Key appointed himself a science advisor, for the first time ever in Aotearoa, this should have heralded the rapid mainstreaming of science that is long overdue.
+When Prime Minister John Key appointed himself a chief science advisor, for the first time ever in Aotearoa, this should have heralded the rapid mainstreaming of science that is long overdue.
 With the next transit of Venus not occurring until 2117, Prime Minister Key could safely have declared 6 June a public holiday, as a one-off salute to science.
 Businesses, by focussing on science-based innovation, even the installation of a little light-emitting diode lighting, could readily have recouped any lost productivity.
 Schools in particular could have leveraged the science day to inspiring effect, and the universities could concentrate on the overdue challenge of bringing the sciences and humanities closer together.

 The next grand opportunity to marry up science with a historical milestone of particular significance to Aotearoa is the 250th anniversary of Captain James Cook’s first voyage.
 The seven years lead time is long enough to get some mainstreaming science runs on the board and, surely, for the mainstream media to be brought aboard.
 But while what Captain Cook uncharitably charted as Poverty Bay should be the symbolic focal point for such a sestercentennial, the celebration should be a demonstration of how science and optical fibre can bring New Zealanders together virtually, rather than physically—one of the forum attendees took the opportunity to decry the dearth of broadband in the region—and a fitting time to formally reinstate Oneroa as the name for the bay.